OfficialDyray/vis-sine/README.md

 # vis-sine
 ## about
-vis-sine is a minimal terminal visualization program to show system resource and temperature usage.
+vis-sine is a minimal terminal visualization program to show system resource usage and temperature information.
 ## Build
 1. Requires ncurses and utf capable terminal.
 2. Edit draw.cpp and replace the hwmon paths so they are correct on your system.